JUNIQ

 D-Wave Advantage™ System JUPSI

 The D-Wave Advantage System is an annealing quantum computer with more than 5000 superconducting qubits.
 With quantum annealing, computations are carried out by first bringing a connected system of qubits into a simple and known lowest energy state described in the basis of an initial Hamiltonian.
 This state turns out to be a uniform superposition state described in the basis of the final Hamiltonian that encodes the problem to solve.
 The system is then shifted to the lowest energy state of the sought classical problem, the second Hamiltonian, by adiabatically changing the interactions of the qubits.
 Quantum annealing can especially be used to solve optimization, sampling and machine learning problems.
+The system was recently updated with the fast anneal feature, accessible through the Leap™ real-time quantum cloud service.
 Learn more on D-Wave’s website.

 Quantum Simulator

-In the Quantum Flagship project OpenSuperQ, a gate-based quantum computer with superconducting qubits, has been developed and made accessible via JUNIQ.
+In the Quantum Flagship project OpenSuperQplus, a gate-based quantum computer with superconducting qubits is currently being developed.

 Building